tstern27/tstern27/README.md

 - 💞️ I’m looking to collaborate on Augmented reality projects using the Magic Leap, Discord bots, or anything else that sounds intriguing.
 - 📫 You can reach me at tstern2797@gmail.com

+I also did a lot of work on the https://github.com/untaris2020/HMD and https://github.com/untaris2020/EHS projects so go check those out as well!

 <!---
 tstern27/tstern27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.